welp99/WelpNetwork/Project/SIEM/README.md

+## Intro

+This tutorial aims to guide you through the process of setting up a robust log management solution using Elastic Stack.
+Elastic Stack, comprising Elastic Search, Kibana, and other components, offers powerful tools for searching, analyzing, and visualizing log data in real-time.

 ## Pre-requis

 - Elastic : server Ubuntu 22.04 > RAM : 4G // CPU : 2 // Disk : 32Go